Identifying Residential Distribution in EDDM

 New Publishers: Access the Residential Distribution Overview Email

-Begin by opening your Residential Distribution Overview provided by the Distribution Department.
-This document contains the list of distribution routes covering the highest-value homes in your territory.
+Begin by opening the Residential Distribution Overview provided by the Distribution Department.
+This document contains the list of distribution routes in your territory.

-- In a new browser, go to EDDM (Every Door Direct Mail by USPS).
+- In a new browser window, go to EDDM (Every Door Direct Mail by USPS) (https://eddm.usps.com/eddm/select-routes.htm).

-- Enter the zip code for the area you’re reviewing.
+- Enter the zip code for the area you’d like to review.

 - Why Table View?
-Table view organizes route details, making it easy to compare routes directly with your Residential Distribution Overview (for new publishers) or Residential Routes in ARC (for established publishers).
+Table view organizes route details, making it easy to compare routes directly with your Residential Distribution Overview (for new publishers or established publishers) or Residential Routes in ARC (Remember that ARC will not contain demographic information).

 - NOTE: This information will NOT match the count on your overview list as City Lifestyle only mails to single-family homes.
 The information EDDM provides includes every address with a mailbox on the route.

-- Switch back to Map view to see the highlighted routes in blue for a “street-level” view of the areas covered by your distribution.
-Use this map to verify the subdivisions you are looking for are covered.
+- Switch back to Map view to see the highlighted routes in blue.
+For a “street-level” view of the areas covered by your distribution - zoom in.
+This map can be used to verify the neighborhoods/subdivisions receiving your magazine.

-- Type the address into the search bar on EDDM and hover over the location.
+- Type the address into the search bar on EDDM and zoom in to hover over the location - this will help get an accurate route reading.

-- When debating adding a route, remember that the entire route will be included, not just the individual address.
+- When considering requesting an additional route, remember that the entire route will be included, not just the individual address.
 Many routes include areas with mixed demographics or a range of income levels.

 How to Look Up Residential Distribution Routes in EDDM